 626BCE: Lydian Alyattes defeated Cimmerians.

-One thought on “Historical Cimmeria”
+One response to “Historical Cimmeria”